kz04px/ataxx-skeleton/README.md

 ### About
 Skeleton code for an Ataxx engine written in C++.
-All the basic requirements for an engine are included, such as move generation and FEN parsing.
+All the basic requirements for an engine are included.
 A basic [minimax](https://en.wikipedia.org/wiki/Negamax) search and material only evaluation are also provided as examples.
 This project is intended to provide a solid foundation for others to build their own engines from.

 ---
 ### About the game